 Community Infrastructure Levy Charging Schedule Adoption status Not adopted.
-To be prepared alongside the new Local Plan; the CIL Charging Schedule will not form part of the development plan, but will be subject to consultation and independent examination as if it were a DPD Purpose To set a standard, up-front and non-negotiable charge to be paid by developers, levied on the basis of the additional area of development proposed.
+If the decision is made to progress with CIL, this will be prepared alongside the new Local Plan in early 2019 onwards; the CIL Charging Schedule will not form part of the development plan, but will be subject to consultation and independent examination Purpose To set a standard, up-front and non-negotiable charge to be paid by developers, levied on the basis of the additional area of development proposed.
 CIL will not replace S106 contributions entirely, but these will need to be related to the specific circumstances of the development site.
-The Borough Council will be responsible for setting the charge, collecting the levy and distributing a proportion to other organisations that provide community infrastructure, such as Kent County Council and town and parish councils or other appropriate bodies Geographical coverage Whole borough.
-Consideration will be given to whether it is appropriate to apply a standard charge across the whole borough or set different rates for different areas Evidence requirements revised Infrastructure Delivery Plan to demonstrate that new development can be supported by necessary infrastructure; and to identify priority projects to benefit from CIL funding CIL viability assessment to estimate what would be a robust CIL charge in this area Production Lead officer Planning Policy Manager Internal resource Planning Policy Team External resource Specialist consultants, Kent County Council and other external infrastructure and service providers
+The Council will be responsible for setting the charge, collecting the levy and distributing a proportion to other organisations that provide community infrastructure, such as Kent County Council and town and parish councils or other appropriate bodies Geographica I coverage Whole borough.
+Consideration will be given to whether it is appropriate to apply a standard charge across the whole borough or set different rates for different areas Evidence Requirements Infrastructure Delivery Plan to demonstrate that new development can be supported by necessary infrastructure; and to identify priority projects to benefit from CIL funding.
+CIL viability assessment to estimate what would be a robust CIL charge in this area Production Lead officerAs the Planning Policy Manager position remains vacant, the Head of Planning